Skip to main content

 Booking and Practical Details

-Reservations at Osteria Mozza are hard to secure , expect to book at least three to four weeks out for a weekend table, and further ahead for parties of four or more.
+Reservations at Osteria Mozza are hard to secure, expect to book at least three to four weeks out for a weekend table, further ahead for parties of four or more.
 Weekday evenings occasionally offer more flexibility, but the restaurant's reputation means demand stays consistent year-round.
 The address is 6602 Melrose Ave, Los Angeles, CA 90038, in the stretch of Melrose that has become one of the more reliably good dining corridors in the city.
 If you are exploring the neighbourhood further, our full Los Angeles restaurants guide covers the broader options.
 For accommodation planning, our full Los Angeles hotels guide and our full Los Angeles bars guide round out the picture.
 You can also explore wineries and experiences across the city.

 Context: Where Osteria Mozza Sits in the Broader Italian Conversation

-Within Los Angeles, the Italian comparison set includes Angelini Osteria for a more intimate, old-school Roman approach, Antico Nuovo for modern Italian with a lighter footprint, and Bestia for the louder, more accessible end of the Italian-leaning spectrum.
+Within Los Angeles, the Italian comparison set includes Angelini Osteria for a more intimate, old-school Roman approach, Antico Nuovo for modern Italian with a lighter footprint, Bestia for the louder, more accessible end of the Italian-leaning spectrum.
 Bianca and Bottega Louie serve different needs at different price points.
-Osteria Mozza is not the casual option in this group , it is the one you book when the occasion justifies the price and the effort of securing the reservation.
+Osteria Mozza is not the casual option in this group, it is the one you book when the occasion justifies the price and the effort of securing the reservation.

 Globally, Italian restaurants holding comparable institutional weight include 8 1/2 Otto e Mezzo Bombana in Hong Kong and cenci in Kyoto, both of which take Italian technique into different cultural contexts.
-Within the US fine-dining set, peers in terms of reputation and booking difficulty include Le Bernardin in New York City, The French Laundry in Napa, Alinea in Chicago, Lazy Bear in San Francisco, Single Thread Farm in Healdsburg, and Emeril's in New Orleans , though Osteria Mozza's format sits closer to a la carte dining than the tasting-menu-only model that defines much of that peer group.
+Within the US fine-dining set, peers in terms of reputation and booking difficulty include Le Bernardin in New York City, The French Laundry in Napa, Alinea in Chicago, Lazy Bear in San Francisco, Single Thread Farm in Healdsburg, and Emeril's in New Orleans, though Osteria Mozza's format sits closer to a la carte dining than the tasting-menu-only model that defines much of that peer group.

 Frequently Asked Questions